Roma Babuniak

 Roma Babuniak (born in England, 25 March 1952) is an artist whose work is associated with bone china and unglazed biscuit porcelain.
-She lived and worked in Germany from 1981 to 2014, and is currently living and working in Western Australia.
-She has won many prizes and awards, in 1986, the 1st International Ceramics Contest Mino, Japan, (Award with Honorable Mention for outstanding achievement) and the 1999 Premio Diputacio da Valencia; International BiennalManises, Museu de ceramic de Manises, Spain among others.
+She lives and works in Germany and France She has won many prizes and awards, in 1986, the 1st International Ceramics Contest Mino, Japan, (Award with Honorable Mention for outstanding achievement) and the 1999 Premio Diputacio da Valencia; International BiennalManises, Museu de ceramic de Manises, Spain among others.